tacobayle/tfNestedEsxiVcenterNsxAvi/README.md

 ## Goal

-This Infrastructure as code will deploy nested ESXi/vCenter on the top of vCenter environment. optionally, it can deploy NSX-T and Avi.
+This Infrastructure as code will deploy a nested ESXi/vCenter/NSXT/Avi (on the top of vCenter environment).

 ## Use cases